 Whether your divorce is making a smooth and easy transition or is proving to be a vicious struggle between you and your soon-to-be ex, you probably haven't thought about how death could affect the outcome of your divorce.

-But what if your ex suffers an unexpected death during the divorce process before the details of the settlement have been worked out or the divorce is finalized?
-Get answers from the legal expert about divorce, death and its implications below.
+But what if your husband suffers an unexpected death during the divorce process before the details of the settlement have been worked out or the divorce is finalized?
+Or what happens if you're separated but not divorced and your spouse dies?
+Get answers from the legal expert about the impact of death during a divorce or separation below.

 Jacqueline's Question: We've been legally separated for about 20 years - neither of us wanted to remarry so there was no need for a divorce.
 I recently found that he does not believe in making a will.
 If he should die intestate, what would happen to his estate?
 We both are financially stable so neither of us need nor want anything from the other, but all of our children could use some help.